SheepYY039/obsidian-digital-garden/src/site/notes/66-Courses/66.12-lang-2030h/20220311163425-Seminar-Discussion.md

 **In class discussion**

-a) What do you think the most common causes are for a hacker attack on a home/workplace robot?
+a) What do you think the most common causes are for a [[62-Encyclopedic/62.01-security-plus/20220606153431-hacker|hacker]] attack on a home/workplace robot?

 b) How can engineers prevent a home/workplace robot being hacked?